cureneutron/guides/_guides/rolling-wormholes.md

-ï»¿---
+---
 layout: guide
 disabled: false
-title: The All-Out Guide to Rolling Wormholes Properly
+title: All-Out Guide to Rolling Wormholes
-shorttitle: Rolling Wormholes (Properly)
+shorttitle: Rolling Wormholes
-author: TankDevastator (with help from Satori, Avada and Mussah)
+author: Mussah Yacoub
 excerpt: >
-  All about wormholes, wormhole types and how to roll them properly and safely
+    What is 'rolling a wormhole' and how do I do it?
 ---

-##Introduction
+## Introduction

 So, you might have heard of the terms "rolling wormholes" and "rolling ships" and have been wondering what the fuck they are Basically, every wormhole has a max amount of mass that can go through it before it collapses, and a max amount of mass that can go through each jump